AgileVentures/WebsiteOne/docs/development_environment_set_up.md

 You will need version 1.8.1.
 Please see this [gist](https://gist.github.com/jezgomez/5019242) for instructions.

 If you have already installed the old phantomjs run `sudo apt-get remove phantomjs` to remove it first.

+On OSX you can install it by downloading a Zip File from the url [phantomjs](http://phantomjs.org/download.html), unzip it to a directory of your choice, then ensure you set the PATH for the bin directory for phantomjs in your environment.
+You can find help [here](https://coolestguidesontheplanet.com/add-shell-path-osx/) on how to set the path

 ## Updating Rails
 Run `bundle update rails`